stadium-software/workflow-steps/v2/README.md

 ```

 ## Event Handler Setup
-1. Drag a *List* action into the Page.Load event handler and name it (e.g. UpdatesList)
+1. Drag a *List* action into an event handler and name it (e.g. UpdatesList)
 2. Select the "WorkflowStepsUpdate" type in the *Item Type* property dropdown of the *List*
 3. Define which workflow steps to update and how
    1. stepclass: A class that uniquely identifies one step or a class that identifies multiple steps to update (this should have been added in the "StepsList" list above)